Mister Negative: Fictional character biography

-Following the 2015 "Secret Wars" storyline, Martin Li is arrested at some point.
-He is rescued by Cloak and Dagger who have been corrupted by his touch and are using patches of the drug known as "Shade" to stimulate the effects of Mister Negative's touch and "remain" loyal to him.
-After the two break Negative out of the prison ship where Li is being held and revert him to his Negative form, he leads an assault on Parker Industries' Japan branch, which leads to a confrontation with Spider-Man, whom Negative manages to touch.
-Although Peter exhibits an immunity to Negative's corruption power, Negative escapes to his Hong Kong headquarters and reverts to Li.
+Following the 2015 "Secret Wars" storyline, Martin Li is arrested.
+He is rescued by Cloak and Dagger who have been corrupted by his touch and are using patches of the drug known as "Shade" to simulate the effects of Mister Negative's touch and "remain" loyal to him.
+After the two break Negative out of the prison ship where Li is being held and revert him to his Negative form, he has them bring him to Parker Industries' Shanghai branch, which leads to a confrontation with Spider-Man, whom Negative manages to touch.
+Although Peter exhibits an immunity to Negative's corruption power, Negative escapes to his Shanghai headquarters and reverts to Li.
 Li later sees a video message from Negative that he is targeting a philanthropist named Shen Quinghao, the former leader of the criminal Snakehead Syndicate which controlled the slave ship where Li became Negative, and makes a proposal to Li, which Li accepts.
-His plan fails, and after Cloak and Dagger are eventually freed from Negative's control, they vow to remain in Hong Kong to protect it from Negative's future efforts.
+His plan fails, and after Cloak and Dagger are eventually freed from Negative's control, they vow to remain in Shanghai to protect it from Negative's future efforts.

-During the "Sins Rising" arc, a revived Sin-Eater steals the powers of Mister Negative and uses it to corrupt the guards at Ravencroft when he targets Norman Osborn.
-He also uses the powers to corrupt the clone of Ashley Kafka into releasing Juggernaut.

-A man claiming to be "Martin Li" shows up at the FEAST building seeking help as the Inner Demons attack.
+A man claiming to be "Martin Li" shows up at the F.E.A.S.T. building seeking help as the Inner Demons attack.
 This "Martin Li" later surrenders to the Inner Demons.
 Mister Negative meets with Mayor Wilson Fisk and informs him that they will need the sister counterpart of the Tablet of Life and Destiny called the Tablet of Death and Entropy.
 As Negative has the item, he states to Fisk that their desired function can only be used when both items are together.
 Fisk allows Negative to control Chinatown and the Lower East Side.
-Obtaining the Tablet of Life and Destiny from Spider-Man and Boomerang puts Negative in completion with Black Mariah, Crime Master, Diamondback, Hammerhead, Madame Masque, Owl, Silvermane, and Tombstone.

-Mister Negative is among the crime lords that attend the wedding of Randy Robertson and Janice Lincoln.
-When Shotgun crashes the wedding and shoots Tombstone, Spider-Man goes after Shotgun as the crime lords blame each other for calling the hit.